 Dr Primary issues a new prescription to the patient, and asks the patient to make an early appointment to see the dietician to discuss new nutrition management strategy and plan.

 Progress notes with nutrition management and exercise change recommendations are generated by Dr Primary and sent to the patient’s dietitian.
+The integrated care plan is updated and sent to relevant allied health providers

 Dr primary changes patient’s follow-up visits from four monthly to two monthly for the next two appointments with the aim to review the follow-up frequency after that.